What Are the Different Types of Performing Arts?

 Musical theater is another form of performing arts that is closely related.
 Musicals are plays in which songs are used to replace some spoken words and plot details.
 During the performance, the actors frequently switch between speaking and singing.

 Ballet, tap, jazz, and hip hop are all forms of dance that are considered performing arts.
 Recitals, which are often referred to as formal performances, are common for dancers.
 Dance is a form of art that uses body language to convey emotion, stories, and character traits.
-Dance performances are frequently accompanied music, and body language appears to be synchronized with the emotions evoked the music.
+Dance performances are frequently accompanied by music, and body language appears to be synchronized with the emotions evoked by the music.

 Music is regarded as a form of performance art.
 It can be entirely instrumental or entirely vocal.
 While instrumental forms do not always tell a story, the notes are arranged and played in such a way that they affect the emotions.
 Instrumental music can use harmonies and melodies to mimic and evoke specific emotions, such as anger or sadness.
 Songs with a mix of lyrics and instruments have an easier time conveying their message or theme, but they still rely on structure and pitch to convey emotion.